TGI Fridays: History

+20th century

-Alan Stillman opened the first TGI Fridays restaurant in 1965, in New York.
-He lived on 63rd Street between First and York, in a neighborhood with many airline stewardesses, fashion models, secretaries, and other young, single people on the East Side of Manhattan near the Queensboro Bridge on the corner of East 63rd and 1st Avenue, and hoped that opening a bar would help him meet women.
-At the time, Stillman's choices for socializing were non-public cocktail parties or "guys' beer-drinking hangout" bars that women usually would not visit; he recalled that "there was no public place for people between, say, twenty-three to thirty-seven years old, to meet."
+In 1965, Alan Stillman opened the first TGI Fridays restaurant in Manhattan.
+He lived on 63rd Street between First and York Avenues, in a neighborhood with many airline stewardesses, fashion models, secretaries, and other young, single people on the East Side of Manhattan near the Queensboro Bridge.
+He hoped that opening a bar would help him meet women.
+Stillman's choices for socializing were non-public cocktail parties or guys' beer-drinking hangout bars that women usually would not visit; he recalled that "there was no public place for people between, say, twenty-three to thirty-seven years old, to meet."
 He sought to recreate the comfortable cocktail party atmosphere in public despite having no experience in the restaurant business.

-With $5,000 of his own money and $5,000 borrowed from his mother, Stillman purchased a bar he often visited, The Good Tavern at the corner of 63rd Street and First Avenue, and renamed it TGI Fridays after the expression "Thank God it's Friday!" from his years at Bucknell University.
-The new restaurant, which opened on March 15, 1965, served standard American cuisine, bar food, and alcoholic beverages, but emphasized food quality and preparation.
-The exterior featured a red-and-white striped awning and blue paint; the Gay Nineties interior included American-made Tiffany-style lamps, mostly by the Somers family, wooden floors, Bentwood chairs, and striped tablecloths; and the bar area added brass rails and stained glass.
-The employees were young men: handsome jocks in form-fitting red-and-white striped soccer shirts, and every time someone had a birthday, the entire restaurant crew came around with a cake and sang TGI Fridays' traditional birthday song.
+With US$5,000 of his own money and $5,000 borrowed from his mother, Stillman purchased a bar he often visited, The Good Tavern at the corner of 63rd Street and First Avenue, and renamed it TGI Fridays after the expression "Thank God it's Friday!" from his years at Bucknell University.
+The restaurant opened on March 15, 1965, serving standard American cuisine, bar food, and alcoholic beverages, and emphasized food quality and preparation.

+The exterior featured a red-and-white striped awning and blue paint; the Gay Nineties interior included Tiffany-style lamps, wooden floors, Bentwood chairs, and striped tablecloths; and the bar area added brass rails and stained glass.
+The employees were young men: handsome jocks in form-fitting red-and-white striped soccer shirts; when a patron was celebrating a birthday, the entire restaurant crew came around with a cake and sang TGI Fridays' traditional birthday song.
 Footage of interviews with patrons from this TGI Fridays was featured in Robert Downey Sr.'s film No More Excuses (1968).
-The first location closed in 1994 and became a British pub called "Baker Street"; the brass rails are still there.
+The first location closed in 1994 and became a British-style pub called "Baker Street".

-Although Malachy McCourt's nearby eponymous bar preceded TGI Fridays and Stillman credited the media for creating the term, he had unintentionally created one of the first singles bars.
+Although Malachy McCourt's nearby Malachy's singles bar preceded TGI Fridays and Stillman credited the media for creating the term, he had unintentionally created one of the first singles bars.
 It benefited from the near-simultaneous availability of the birth-control pill and Betty Friedan's book The Feminine Mystique:

 TGI Fridays was one of the first to use promotions such as ladies' night, and Stillman achieved his hopes of meeting women; "Have you seen the movie Cocktail?
 Tom Cruise played me!...Why do girls want to date the bartender?
 To this day, I'm not sure that I get it."
 He and the restaurant benefited from its location—according to Stillman, 480 stewardesses lived in the apartment building next door—and received publicity in national magazines.
 TGI Fridays became so popular that it had to install ropes to create an area for those waiting in line, also unusual at the time for a restaurant.
 A competitor, Maxwell's Plum, opened across the street, and others soon followed.